BaroboRobotics/linkbot-interfaces/README.md

 # linkbot-interfaces
-A collection of ribbon-bridge interfaces related to the Linkbot
+A collection of protocol buffers files related to the Linkbot